harsha-mangena/game/README.md

 Want to host your own version of the game?
 Easy-peasy!

-1. Install Streamlit via pip:
+1. Install Streamlit via pip: `pip install streamlit`
-2. Clone the repository to your local machine.
+2. Clone the repository to your local machine: `git clone <GIT-REPO>`
-3. Inside the game folder, execute:
+3. Inside the game folder, execute: `streamlit run <filename.py>` Voilà!
-Voilà!
 Your game is now live!

 ## 💭 Development Reflection